leafo/lapis/docs/actions.md

 $options_table{
   {
     name = "path",
     description = "If provided, every path copied over will be prefixed with the value of this option.
-It should start with a `/` and a trailing slash should be inlcuded if desired."
+It should start with a `/` and a trailing slash should be included if desired."
   },
   {
     name = "name",